What to do after screening

 Parents sometimes wish to use a private speech-language pathologist for their child at their own cost.
 Families who have worked with a private speech-language pathologist can still receive First Words services.

 First Words keeps a list of Private Speech Pathologists who see children in the Ottawa area.
 Please note that First Words does not confirm the practitioner’s certification or qualifications.
-The Private Practice Checklist includes suggested questions to use when working with a private speech-language pathologist.
+The included checklist includes suggested questions to use when working with a private speech-language pathologist.